Empire State Bastard: “We’re going for extremity at all costs”

 Neil: “If he didn’t have as much money they’d be looking for some extreme metal.”

-Vernart: “We’re setting a trend now.
+Vennart: “We’re setting a trend now.
 Everyone’s gonna come out with a mad metal album.”

 Even Matt Cardle, again?